-Since being launched in 2017, the Community and Learning Partnerships portfolio has facilitated a wide variety of experiential learning opportunities across subjects, industries and professions, including: legal, healthcare, business, engineering, information technology, architecture and design thinking, among others.
+Since being launched in 2017, the Community Engagement and Learning portfolio has facilitated a wide variety of experiential learning opportunities across subjects, industries, and professions, including: legal, healthcare, business, engineering, information technology, architecture, and design thinking, among others.

 Mentorship programming at St. Michael’s College School strives to impart a sense of pride, tradition, and community in every student during his high school journey, and forms a basis for belonging to the school community — for life.

 Woven into the fabric of student life at SMCS, structured mentorship opportunities aim to enhance the experience and knowledge base of our students through specific initiatives, interactions, and opportunities that: